Winchester Science Centre review – things to do in Winchester in the rain

 Winchester Science Centre review

 Why have we never been to Winchester Science Centre before?!
 It was a great way to spend a rainy day in Hampshire and give the kids a science lesson.
-If you incorporate a planetarium show and visit at a weekend or during the school holidays, when there are live science shows, you could easily fill a day.

 Pin for later